 The resulting ride comfort is high, provided to avoid 17-inch wheels.
 The good overall balance and centre of gravity to help ensure maximum road handling dynamics.

 But the main value added of this CT 200h is located under the hood where you find all the mechanics that share the Toyota Prius and HSD Auris: block petrol 1.8 VVT-I associated with an electric motor and a box variable-speed CVT.

 The system can still run 100% power for 2 km to 45 km / h, until the battery is charged.
 A “B” position shifter to fully recover a maximum of kinetic energy to recharge by increasing the engine braking.

 Finally, three drive programs, Normal, Eco and Sport, avoid trade-offs between performance and fuel economy.

-CT 200h ansi adapts very well to the desires of its driver by playing on the consistency of management, escalation control, the intervention of electronic aids and feeding the electric motor, which varies from 150 to 650 V to optimize either the consumption or performance.
+CT 200h adapts very well to the desires of its driver by playing on the consistency of management, escalation control, the intervention of electronic aids and feeding the electric motor, which varies from 150 to 650 V to optimize either the consumption or performance.

 Being Green Doesn’t Have To Be Bland After All.

 The CT 200h is its hatchback with sporty styling.
 Unlike a Prius or Insight, whose exteriors are not very stylish, the CT200h presents much bolder design cues, especially up front with its slanted headlights and recessed duct-like fog light provisions.

 The lines carry well throughout the rest of the car and the bulging wheel arches and wide track make for a sharp, intimidating stance.
 I’m not much of a hatchback fan, but the CT 200h gets my nod as one of the best-looking on the market - from every aspect.